X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: Computation of the spectrum and Comparison with XMM- Newton data

+In what follows, we compute the spectrum and the intensity with the assumptions formulated above.
+The corresponding result on the spectrum is not very sensitive to the specific geometry since the X-ray emission from the nugget is isotropic and does not depend on the direction of velocity, nor the orientation with respect to Earth.
+At the same time, the intensity is highly sensitive to the parameters as we discuss below.
+With these simplifications in mind, the number density of nuggets that have passed through the Earth is

 where Fig. \ref{fig:xmmsketch} shows the geometry of the configuration.
 In Eq. (\ref{eq:nAQN}), $s$ denotes the distance from the Earth's surface. $v_{\rm out}$ is the nugget's velocity leaving the Earth's surface, which is assumed to be the same for all nuggets and independent of $s$.
 For simplicity, we approximate $v_{\rm out}\simeq v_{\rm in}$, the nugget's velocity when it hits the Earth, although the nuggets may be slowed down by the interactions with their surroundings inside the Earth.
 This approximation is good enough for our analytical treatment in this section.
-The effect of the velocity difference between $v_{\rm out}$ and $v_{\rm in}$ will be included in our future studies.
+The effect of the velocity difference between $v_{\rm out}$ and $v_{\rm in}$ will be discussed in the next section where this difference plays a key role in our studies of the seasonal variations.
+We should also note that $n_{\rm AQN}$ is a season invariant, see \ref{appendix:dFdw} with details.
 We denote $\mathcal{F}$ as the total nugget flux (number per unit time) that hits the Earth.
 It has been estimated as follows ~\citep{Lawson:2019cvy}:

 We adopt the following values for our numerical estimates: $v_{\rm out}\simeq v_{\rm in}\simeq 220$ km/s; average baryon charge, $\left<B\right>=10^{25}$ (which corresponds to an average size of the nugget, $\left<R\right>=2.25\cdot 10^{-5}$~cm).
 This corresponds to a total flux of $\mathcal{F}\simeq 0.67 {\rm s^{-1}}$ ~\citep{Lawson:2019cvy}.